-What To Do If You Can't Log In To Your Windows Account 10?
+What to Do if You Can't Log in to Your Windows 10 Account?

-A Local Account is the same as any regular account you might have used to log in to the Windows XP or Windows 7 operating systems.
-It is an account used to access a single computer on which the account was created.
-People often choose the Local Account option if they want to keep things unchanged and simply use local resources of a single computer.
+A Local Account is the same as any regular account you might have used to log in to Windows XP or Windows 7.
+It's an account used to access a single computer on which the account was created.

-Both accounts are very useful, but what if you are confronted with the problem of being unable log in your account?
-In this case, you will not able to use the computer or access your data.
-In this guide, we describe several methods to address this relatively common problem.
+Both accounts have their pros and cons, but what if you're unable to log in to your account?
+If that happens, you will not be able to use the computer or access your data.
+In this guide, we describe several methods to address this common problem.